Dodgers vs. Brewers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- In six starts this season, Syndergaard has lasted five or more innings four times, with an average of 5.2 innings per appearance.
+- Kershaw has six starts of five or more innings this season in seven chances.
+He averages 6.0 innings per outing.

 |Opponent